Sorry, you need to enable JavaScript to visit this website.

 Evaluation

-The team conducted an evaluation with Huddersfield University to better understand the performance of Pol-Ed, the voice of the customer, and the potential impact of the product in schools.
+The team conducted an initial evaluation in 2023 with Huddersfield University to better understand the performance of Pol-Ed, the voice of the customer, and the potential impact of the product in schools.

 The aims of the initial evaluation were to: